DataDetactive/Unified_Surgical_Datasets/README.md

 This project uses a requirements file you will find it in the repo to use it just type `$ pip install -r requiremnts.txt`

-### To work :+1: Create your branch and start to contibute! :shipit:
+### To work :+1: Create your branch and start to contribute! :shipit: